 Foreign Language and Area Studies

 Contingent upon US Department of Education funding, the Center for Russian and East European Studies offers academic year Foreign Language and Area Studies (FLAS) Fellowships.
 The undergraduate FLAS Fellowship is a prestigious award that provides recipients with $10,000 toward Pitt tuition in addition to a stipend of $5,000.
 Only US citizens and permanent residents are eligible to receive FLAS Fellowships.
-Currently, academic year FLAS-eligible languages include: Russian, Bosnian / Croatian / Serbian (BCS), Polish, Slovak, Turkish, and Ukrainian.
+Currently, academic year FLAS-eligible languages include: Russian, Bosnian / Croatian / Serbian (BCS), Hungarian, Polish, Slovak, Turkish, and Ukrainian.
 Fellowship competitions are held annually; applications for the following academic year are due in February.

 FLAS awards are also available for summer language study through Pitt’s Summer Language Institute.

 REES offers summer study abroad awards for Pitt undergraduates to support study in East/Central Europe or the countries of the former Soviet Union.
 Grants are awarded on a competitive basis.
 Students may combine REES awards with study-abroad funding from sources internal or external to the University.
 Preference will be given to applicants whose projects include language training along with the study program or internship abroad.

 REES offers paid internship awards for undergraduates to support a non-credit internship in Russian and East European Studies.
 Students receiving these awards are required to work 130 hours per semester.
 Students are encouraged to meet with the REES advisor to apply for an appropriate internship placement.
 Please note that you may pursue an internship opportunity either at the University of Pittsburgh or in the community.

 Project GO (Global Officers) Scholarships